Kabadougou Kingdom: Foundation of a slave society

 The kingdom was founded by Vakaba Touré, a former dyula (trader), in 1848.
 Touré switched to being a marfatigi (gun-wielding warrior) and was in the service of Mori Wali Cisse and Karamogoba Diabi.
 In 1845, he with his cousin Vasanissi went to defend maternal relatives in Kulukoro against Cisse, Vanassi killed Cisse in an ambush and the cousins convinced his army to support them in an attack against the Diarrasouba Kingdom of Nafana.
 This force drove out the Diarrasouba and Vakaba established Odienné, his hometown, as the capital.
-The local kafu (a Malinké polity) Massala served as an early ally but Folon and Bodougou were forcefully annexed.
+The local kafu Massala served as an early ally but Folon and Bodougou were forcefully annexed.
 Samatiguila retained independence and was closely associated, and whose Diabi religious and business class was among other leaders as well as warriors a recipient slaves.
 Touré altered the social structure and divided horonyi (freemen) into the elite warrior class and trader allies, with remnants diminishing in status.
-Atop the military hierarchy was the faama, whose commading force consisted of the sofakuntigiyi (slave generals), who were owned by the faama.
+Atop the military hierarchy was the faama, whose commanding force consisted of the sofakuntigiyi (slave generals), who were owned by the faama.
 The sofayi (soldiers) alternated between service and agricultural production.
 He had almost every village within his military's reach subjugated to the level of jonya (slavery), which was already present but less widespread.
 The kafus of Bodougou, Foulodougou, Nafana, and Nohoulou were attacked, with villages being destroyed, and prime targets for slave raiding.
 In the jonya system, it was theorized that slaves' children were to be free upon birth, but the need for bodies to support constant war efforts, exacerbated by French colonization in the kingdom's later history, caused this concept to be entirely dismissed.
 Similar to practices of the Ségou Empire, the warrior elite would designate conquered and captured peoples to agricultural production, conscription, or have them sold for resources incapable of being produced.
 Slaves would be sold north and west for guns and horses; they were sold south to the Bété and Gouro for cloth, kola nuts, and ivory.

 Slaves were divided into three categories: captives, woloso, and forobajon.
 Forobajonyi were meant to be slaves for the community but were de facto personally owned by the Touré.

 The kingdom was split into provinces while administration was focused in Odienné.
 The capital was fortified by two jin (defense walls) and an outer chain of 17 villages known as the sofadougou.
 These villages were populated with agricultural and military captives subject to immediate conscription for military affairs.